Volunteering opportunities with Mencap

 For other roles, e.g. in an office or at an event, we may just need a chat about what you will be doing.

 Yes.
-You can ask for a reference upon leaving, or sooner if you need one for a job or college application.
+You can ask for a reference upon leaving, or after 6 months of volunteering if you need one for a job or college application

 For one-off volunteering you will be briefed before your event.